 Features and techniques found in popular music Riff A short, repeated pattern.
-Hammer on Finger brought sharply down onto the string.
-Pitch bend Altering (bending) the pitch slightly.
-Power chords A guitar chord using the root and 5th note (no 3td).
-Distortion An effect which distorts the sound (creates a 'grungy' sound).
-Slap bass A percussive sound on the bass guitar made by bouncing the strings on the fret board.
+Finger brought sharply down onto the string.
+Hammer on Pitch bend Altering (bending) the pitch slightly.
+Power A guitar chord using the root and 5th note (no 3td). chords An effect which distorts the sound (creates a 'grungy' Distortion sound).
+A percussive sound on the bass guitar made by bouncing Slap bass the strings on the fret board.
 Fill A short, improvised drum solo.
 Rim shot Rim and head of drum hit at same time.
 Belt A bright, powerful vocal sound, high in the chest voice.
 Falsetto Male voice in a higher than usual range.
-Syllabic One note sung per syllable.
-Melismatic Each syllable sung to a number of different notes.
-A cappella Voices singing without instrumental accompaniment.